prettier/prettier-vscode/README.md

 **Your project is configured to use an outdated version of prettier that cannot be used by this extension.
 Upgrade to the latest version of prettier.**

 You must upgrade to a newer version of prettier.

+**You are using a legacy linter integration that will be removed in the future.**

+Support for prettier-eslint, prettier-tslint, and prettier-stylelint will be removed in a future version of this extension.
+You should switch to one of the [supported and recommended ways of integrating Prettier with linters](https://github.com/prettier/prettier-vscode#linter-integration).